awsdocs/aws-systems-manager-user-guide/doc_source/sysman-mw-walk-cli.md

    }
    ```

-1. Execute the following command to list the tasks run as part of a Maintenance Window execution\.
+1. Run the following command to list the tasks run as part of a Maintenance Window execution\.

    ```
    aws ssm describe-maintenance-window-execution-tasks --window-execution-id "1a2b3c4d-1a2b-1a2b-1a2b-1a2b3c4d-1a2"